MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_SmartGoals.md

 ## How do Smart Goals work?

 Smart Goals use Microsoft Advertising machine learning models to identify the best sessions on your website.
-If you have the UET tag set up correctly, smart goal will examine all your website sessions and determine which of those sessions can be considered a “conversion”.
+If you have the UET tag set up correctly, smart goal will examine all your website sessions and determine which of those sessions can be considered a â€œconversionâ€.
 Smart goals use multiple signals to identify conversions.
 Some of the signals that are used include session duration, pages per session, location, device, and browser.

 Each website session is intelligently scored to evaluate its meaningfulness to your business.
 This score is compared to a carefully calibrated threshold score.
 If the score given to the session is above the threshold then the session is identified as a conversion.